The goal of credential theft is to attain passwords with the intent to access protected data.

 Credential Stealing is one of the oldest form of phishing attacks.
 Stealing credentials is the first stage in ransomware, malware or data exfiltration attacks.
 This type of attack tricks the user into giving up their credentials by representing a near-copy of a legitimate web page.
 Replica pages often leverage popular global brands such as Google, Microsoft, Dropbox, and Yahoo for credential stealing attacks.
 Some come complete with functional “Password Reset” options, and some ask for secondary email accounts, mobile phone numbers, or security questions for “enhanced security”.
 These attacks are effective because the user usually can’t differentiate between the fake and legitimate page.
 Virtually any brand can be easily impersonated, and the inherent trust that the brand has created with its customers is the very thing that attackers use to their advantage.

-Example: A spoofed site designed to steal credentials
+Example: A spoofed site using 2FA to cover for the malicious URL

 SlashNext Blog | Credential Stealing

 Today, while man-in-the-middle (MiTM) attacks are still a big concern, the security endpoint has changed to the browser, creating a MiTB phishing threat that poses real danger.

 Learn how to leverage the industry’s best zero-hour phishing protection and IR solutions in your environment.